 Price matters, but the operational benefits of SIP trunking often deliver even more value over time:

 Not all SIP trunking services deliver the same value.
 When evaluating providers, focus on these five factors.
-BluIP’s Enhanced SIP Trunking is built for enterprises that want cloud capabilities without replacing existing PBX hardware:
+BluIP’s Enhanced SIP Trunking is built on BroadSoft-powered infrastructure for enterprises that want cloud capabilities without replacing existing PBX hardware.
+It reduces upfront migration costs, adds 4G/5G backup connectivity for business continuity, and connects with AIVA Connect AI automation and more than 2,000 no-code integrations:

 If you are currently evaluating your phone system options, our comparison of how cloud PBX is changing business communication offers additional context on where SIP trunking fits in the broader cloud telephony landscape.